 - Sectors Specific Achievements: FDI in innovation group 6 times, 7 mega food processing parks made operational, 1.5 lakhs MSM units setup employing the 11 lakh persons, pharmaceutical industry grew by 29%, Electricity generation group 5.8%.

 Invest in India

 Invest in India is the official agency dedicated to promoting facility investment in India.
 It was set up in 2010, as a joint venture between FICCI, DIPP (Development of Industrial Policy and Promotions), the ministry of commerce and industry, and the state government.
 It is a not-for-profit organization.
-It aims to become the first reference point for a global investor interested in investing in India.
+It aims to become the first reference point for a global investors interested in investing in India.
 It provides sector-specific and state-specific information to foreign investors.
-An Investor Facilitation Cells has been launched on the invest India portal in September 2015 to guide and assist the investors.
+An Investor Facilitation Cells has been launched on the invest India portal in September 2015 to guide and assist investors.

 sustainable development meaning, sustainable development goals, what is sustainable development, Make In India and Invest in India for More Business Economic Notes Click Here